 I don’t like waste, but this is one time where I like to use disposable aluminum pans.
 Then the family I deliver a meal to does not have to worry about washing the pan or returning it.

-3 teaspoons homemade taco seasoning or 1 package taco seasoning
+- 3 tsp homemade taco seasoning or 1 package taco seasoning

-1 3/4 cups cooked black beans or 1 can black beans
+- 1 3/4 cups cooked black beans or canned

-While the water is heating, cook hamburger and onion over a medium flame until hamburger is browned.
+- While the water is heating, cook ground beef and onion over a medium flame until beef is browned.

 If you are taking this to another family, you can cover the dish with foil and put the baking directions on a sticky note on top of the foil.

 This is also a great “cook one, freeze one” meal.
 If you are not taking a meal to another family, cover one baking dish with plastic wrap and freeze.
 Defrost in the refrigerator on the day you want to cook the stuffed shells for dinner.

 Do you have a dish you share with friends when they are in need of a meal?

 Love this!
 I love having meals that make double so that I can freeze for future use (whether for my own family or another in need).
 Thanks so much for sharing it!

 Alea – these look wonderful!
 One of our family favorites is Italian Stuffed Shells.
 We will definitely be trying this variation!
 I think I even have all the ingredients on hand.
 I love the story of how your friends took care of you – with a lunch too!
 You are not going to believe this.
 I just delivered a meal tonight – in some disposable pans 🙂 Chicken and rice.
 Thanks for another great recipe.